Skip to Content

 powder, which you can add to food or drinks.
 It also is available as a dietary

-supplement and in topical creams that you apply to your skin.
+supplement, in topical creams that you apply to your skin, or in a prescription skin patch.

 Capsaicin works by first stimulating and then decreasing the intensity of pain